 Well, now back to the graduation cap.
 As I was making the cake I thought this would be a good way to share with you a simple step by step on how to make your own Graduation Cap.

 - small foam ball – cut in half

 - food coloring (optional) depends on the color you which to make

-- tip (to make small circle)
+- tip (to make small circle or star shapes)